HVML/HVML-Docs/en/hvml-spec-v1.0-en-new.md

 We can also use `request` to execute a function call code supported by the renderer on the specified element, and use the following predefined variables set by the renderer in the function call code:

 - `ELEMENT`: Each element in the collection of target document elements specified by the `on` attribute.
-- `ARG`: Arguments defined by the `with` attribute or content.
+- `ARG`: Arguments defined by `with` attribute or content.

-At this point, we use the `call:` prefix in the `to` attribute value:
+At this point, we use `call:` prefix in `to` attribute value:

 ```hvml
      <request on="#myModal" to="call:bootstrap.Carousel.getInstance(ELEMENT).to(ARG)" with=0 />
 ```

-In the above `to` attribute value, we use `ELEMENT` and `ARG` to refer to the current element object and the parameters passed to the method through the `with` attribute or content.
+In the above `to` attribute value, we use `ELEMENT` and `ARG` to refer to the current element object and the parameters passed to the method through `with` attribute or content.
 These special keywords are handled and replaced by the renderer.
 For example, the above function call will eventually be interpreted by the renderer as the following JavaScript code:

 ```js
 const method = new Function('ELEMENT', 'ARG', 'return bootstrap.
 Carousel. getInstance(ELEMENT).to(ARG)');